wpiraniir/creative-wp-login-page/readme.txt

 = Current plugin features =
 * Choose login page design from 7 designs
+* Ability to adding a security code (captcha) to the login page with two different methods
 * Ability to set the login page wallpaper by address or upload
 * Change the default WordPress logo to your liking
 * Change the logo link to the main page of the site